solidc0re/solidcore-scripts/README.md

 - create solidcore aliases for common post-install actions (e.g. `solidcore uninstall`, `solidcore add-blocklist`, `solidcore allow [domain]`, `solidcore status` [to check whether settings are still valid & active])
 - develop the `-test` flag further for more verbosity
 - align as much as immutable Fedora will allow with the Center for Internet Security's RHEL 9 Workstation Level 1 & Level 2 benchmark
-- research and improve sysctl and bootloader hardening
+- research and improve sysctl, kernel module and bootloader hardening
 - install and sign hardened kernel (removing any currently implemented kernel hardening)
-- [x] ~~implement pam.d overwrites with stronger defaults~~
-- implement improvements to the USBGuard config
 - progress on getting the hardened malloc to work
 - create scripts to audit all relevant settings on new versions of Fedora to make keeping it up-to-date easier
 - research and possibly implement clam-tk and AIDE